authelia/authelia/docs/contributing/build-and-dev.md

 In order to ease development, Authelia uses the concept of [suites] to run Authelia from source code so that your patches are included.
 This is a kind of virtual environment running **Authelia** in a complete ecosystem (LDAP, Redis, SQL server).
-Note that Authelia is hotreloaded in the environment so that your patches are instantly included.
+Note that Authelia is hot-reloaded in the environment so that your patches are instantly included.

 The next command starts the suite called *Standalone*: